vizdata-f21/project-1-ctrl_alt_elite/README.md

 scale implies that a “symmetric” box is actually strongly right-skewed.
 The strongest right skew and highest median number of likes belongs to Web App tweets.
-One possible explanation is the challenge’s format - most tweets are either going to be a plot recreation or commentary on another plot.
+One possible explanation is the challenge’s format - most tweets are either going to be a detailed plot recreation or commentary on another plot.
 We suspect that plots are disproportionately published by web apps due to screen size required to work with data visualization - since plots will generally earn more viewership than commentary, web app posts are more likely to attain superstar status.

 Our second distribution examines average followers rather than likes in order to assess long-term success rather than individual post success.
 Overall, Android tweets have a flat distribution while iPhones and Web Apps have left and right skew in the plot, respectively.
 However, the use of a logarithmic scale means that these shapes correspond to strongly right-skewed data.
-Of these distributions, web app tweets are skewed the furthest to the right followed by Androids and iPhones.
-In terms of modal values in the distributions, iPhones have the sharpest and largest peak followed by a slightly lower mode for web apps and no clear peak for Android tweets.
+Of these distributions, Web App tweets are skewed the furthest to the right followed by Androids and iPhones.
+In terms of modal values in the distributions, iPhones have the sharpest and largest peak followed by a slightly lower mode for Web Apps and no clear peak for Android tweets.

-The finding from both visualizations that web app users are strongly skewed towards positive audience reception may be indicative of the fact that it is much easier to type out and structure tweets on a computer than it is on a phone.
+The finding from both visualizations that Web App users are strongly skewed towards positive audience reception in the short term and long term may be indicative of the fact that it is much easier to type out and structure tweets on a computer than it is on a phone.
 In fact, one study from Grammarly showed that people make five times as many writing errors on their phone than on a PC.
 This may be one potential reason why tweets authored on a Web App device seem to attract more likes than those authored on a mobile device like an Android or iPhone – they could be written more methodically and profoundly.
 Importantly, the author may have wanted to craft the tweet more carefully because they had more substantive information to share, such as a plot made for the TidyTuesday challenge versus a reaction to a plot someone else shared.
 It thus follows that tweets crafted using the Web App would result in more likes, since we would expect users to be more engaged in a visualization than simply reaction to a visualization.
-We are unfortunately limited by the lack of a variable to distinguish challenge submissions and commentary as well as the correlational nature of our Twitter data.
+We are unfortunately limited by the lack of a variable to easily distinguish challenge submissions and commentary as well as the correlational nature of our Twitter data.